 Caring for Someone with a Concussion

-Read about ways in which you can help care for someone who has been diagnosed with concussion.
-An excellent concussion response tool can be found here.
+Read below about ways in which you can help care for someone who has been diagnosed with a concussion.

 If you suspect a player has sustained a concussion, ensure that the player is continuously monitored until a parent or responsible adult is available to take them to a doctor.
 Watch for red flags and signs and symptoms of a concussion.